 Typhoon Faxai struck the Kanto region of central Japan on September 9, with Chiba Prefecture experiencing particular damage, and Typhoon Hagibis, which made landfall on October 12-13, caused severe damage across the Kanto, Koshinetsu, and Tohoku regions.
 The Foundation provides emergency relief to victims of both typhoons, as well as support for NGO and volunteer activities and for books, musical instruments, and other supplies for schools that were damaged.
 The Nanani fund is set up specifically to support this work, and receives donations totaling more than 250 million yen from the general public.

-1.The establishment and operation of The Nippon Foundation Disaster Emergency Support Center 2.Transportation support for medical practitioners and infected persons to prevent the spread of infections 3.Support in the form of specially equipped vehicles and medical equipment to medical facilities designated by the Japanese Association for Acute Medicine 4.The establishment and operation of a PCR testing center.
+1.Establishment and operation of The Nippon Foundation Disaster Emergency Support Center 2.Transportation support for medical practitioners and infected individuals to help prevent the spread of infection 3.Provision of specially equipped vehicles and medical equipment to facilities designated by the Japanese Association for Acute Medicine 4.Establishment and operation of a PCR testing center